 #taichi

-...
+#mindbodyspirit ...
 See MoreSee Less

 "...how much of an advantage it has given me in life, with the discipline, perseverance, and all those tools that have been instilled in us...
 I can't express enough how grateful I am for [Oom Yung Doe.]"

-...
+#martialarts #mindbodysoul ...
 See MoreSee Less

 Bagwa (Bagua or Pakua) as a martial art is based on the theory of continuous change in response to a given situation.
 Bagwa training enables you to move your body like a coiled spring, smoothly and lightly, but with tremendous speed and power.

-...
+#Bagua #martialarts #mindbodyspirit ...
 See MoreSee Less

 Once you have have balance you begin to have light.

-...
+#martialarts ...
 See MoreSee Less

 Ship Pal Gae encompasses 18 different weapons.
 Forms are soft and hard and the weapon and the body move together as one.
-Practice develops flexibility, coordination, strength, and speed and significantly enhances mental acuity, focus, and discipline. #martialarts #mindbodysoul ...
+Practice develops flexibility, coordination, strength, and speed and significantly enhances mental acuity, focus, and discipline. #martialarts #MindBodySoul ...
 See MoreSee Less

 "Learning, practicing, and teaching have all helped me to gain the strength and energy to see myself more clearly and the confidence to act more correctly."

-...
+#martialarts ...
 See MoreSee Less

-1 CommentComment on Facebook
+1 CommentsComment on Facebook

 Traditional Moo Doe (Martial Arts) is known as one of the best ways to reach a point of total harmony.
 It has been used to achieve balance internally and externally, which results in longevity and the ability to develop incredible physical, mental, and spiritual strength.
 The combination of correct principles and correct sequences with the proper body adjustments is necessary for this development.

-...
+#martialarts #Bagua #mindfulness ...
 See MoreSee Less

-3 CommentsComment on Facebook
+4 CommentsComment on Facebook

 검도 Kom Do (Korean and Japanese Style)